BNYMellon/graphql-kata/README.md

 GraphQL queries are read-only operations sent by a client to retrieve data from a GraphQL server.
 Queries allow clients to request, aggregate, and filter server-side data and receive a JSON formatted response.

-The package `bnymellon.jpe.graphql.kata.query` in the `src/test` directory contains a series of failing query related unit tests designed to teach the basics of making GraphQL queries.
+The package `bny.jpe.graphql.kata.query` in the `src/test` directory contains a series of failing query related unit tests designed to teach the basics of making GraphQL queries.
 The `src/test/resources/queries` directory contains several `*.graphql` files which need to be modified in order to make the tests pass.
 The schema for the query tests can be found in `graphql-composers-domain/src/main/resources/schema.graphqls`.